The Public Health AI Handbook

 Part II: Current Applications

-Key topics: Outbreak detection, predictive modeling, genomic surveillance, large language models, clinical AI
+Key topics: Outbreak detection, predictive modeling, genomic surveillance, clinical AI

-Key topics: Model evaluation, ethics & fairness, privacy protection, deployment strategies
+Key topics: Model evaluation, ethics & fairness, privacy protection, AI safety, deployment strategies

 Part IV: Practical Resources